ostinelli/syn/README.md

     Meta = any()
 ```

+> Due to Syn being eventually consistent, if you were to sequentially `unregister/1` a name and `register/2,3` a process you might experience a `{error, taken}` response to the latter, since the unregistration may not have yet properly propagated when the registration call is made.
+This call ensures that the registration succeeds and propagates properly.
+>
-> Force registering is specifically useful if you are force registering a process on a different node from where the process currently registered with `Name` is running on, as `force_register/2,3` will ensure that the registration succeeds and propagates properly.
-You may otherwise experience a `{error, taken}` response to the registration call if you were to sequentially `unregister/1` and `register/2,3` a process, due to race conditions.
-Note that the previously registered process will not be killed and will be demonitored, so that the `on_process_exit/4` callback will _not_ be called (even if implemented) when the process dies.
+>Note that the previously registered process will not be killed and will be demonitored, so that the `on_process_exit/4` callback will _not_ be called (even if implemented) when the process dies.

 To retrieve the total count of registered processes running in the cluster: